m50d/m50d.github.com/_posts/2017-11-18-here-we-go-again.md

 ![](/winnerface.jpg)

-Killing Tolle notionally tips the scales back -
+Killing Tolle notionally puts the scales back into balance after the loss of Nikolai, but if that's the intention it's a wasted effort; this show's powerlevels